λ fbounded :: Blog

 Structuring your domain as an algebra gives you concrete, practical benefits.

 Exhaustiveness checking.
 When you pattern-match on a sealed type, the compiler tells you if you’ve missed a case.
-Add a new variant and every switch that doesn’t handle it becomes a compile error — before you ship.
+Add a new variant and every switch that doesn’t handle it becomes a compile error, caught before you ship.

 record Result(String value, String error, boolean success) {}